rxfxt/cpu-simulator/README.md

 # CPU Simulator

-## Computer Architecture project to simulate a CPU, including memory and cache
+A computer architecture project to simulate a CPU, including registers, memory and cache

-1. What does the program do?
+**What does the program do?**

 This program simulates a CPU with a MIPS (Microprocessor without Interlocked Pipelined Stages) instruction set architecture (ISA).
-The instructions for the CPU and memory can be fed to the simulator through a text file
+The instructions for the CPU and memory can be fed to the simulator through a text file.

-2. What data do you need?
+**What data do you need?**

 Program needs CPU instructions as well as data input to initialize memory bus.
 These instructions can be inputed as a .txt file.

-3. What aspects of a CPU can you simulate using Python?
+**What aspects of a CPU can you simulate using this program?**

-The program can simulate a variety of MIPS instructions including ADD, ADDI, SUB, SLT, CACHE, J and HALT
+The program can simulate a variety of MIPS CPU instructions including ADD, ADDI, SUB, SLT, CACHE, J and HALT.
+In addition, the program allows for a memory bus to be simulated.

 ## Usage

+To run the program, open a terminal where the program is located and execute the following command:

 ```python
 python main.py